Pacific Biodiesel’s Hawaii Island Refinery – Advanced Distillation Technology

-With a nameplate production capacity of 5.5 million gallons annually, Pacific Biodiesel’s refinery on Hawaii Island utilizes state-of-the-art distillation technology to produce the nation’s highest quality biodiesel and on Earth Day 2016 became the first facility in the world to be certified by the Sustainable Biodiesel Alliance for its sustainable production and distribution practices.
+With a nameplate production capacity of 5.5 million gallons annually, the Pacific Biodiesel® refinery on Hawaii Island utilizes state-of-the-art distillation technology to produce the nation’s highest quality biodiesel.
 Today, Pacific Biodiesel is Hawaii’s only commercial producer of liquid biofuels.

 Below are some highlights of our advanced biodiesel process technology:

 - Pacific Biodiesel’s unique reaction technologies allow the use of up to 50% FFA feedstock without loss of yield.
 Our process is also designed to handle contaminants commonly found in used and unrefined oils and fats.
 These include moisture, insoluble and inorganic impurities, excess unsaponifiable matter and phospholipids.

 - Our fuel meets ASTM standards while using a multitude of feedstocks.
 Pacific Biodiesel’s robust process chemistry and three-stage product refining produce a fuel with quality this is second to none.
 Our multi-stage reaction efficiently converts fatty acids and glycerides to methyl esters, while our vacuum distillation and dry refining steps remove trace amounts of water, methanol and minor impurities to yield a fuel with exceptional quality and a long shelf life.